Engin-Boot/pong-stage-kelkardish/Stage0/boundaryCollision.md

-# boundryCollision
+# boundaryCollision

 ## Feature

-This module checks for the collision of the ball and any of the four boundry walls.
+This module checks for the collision of the ball and any of the four boundary walls.

 ## Acceptance Criteria